ph4r05/monero-serialize/README.md

 ### Uvarint

-- Variable length integer encoded by 7-bit chunks.
+- Variable length integer encoded by 7-bit chunks, little endian.
 - The MSB indicates whether there are more octets (1) or it is the last one (0).
 - 0 - 0x7f encoded in 1 byte, 0x80 - 0x3fff encoded in 2 bytes, ...